JDubbTX/OpenIBMi/src/posts/2023-12-14-Node-Red-Kafka.md

 ```
 {% wrap "px-2 mt-8 rounded-lg pb-2 border border-gray-300 bg-gray-100" %}

 :bulb: Once the Node-RED server has started, the Ubuntu command line is locked.
-You can stop the server with `ctrl-c` and restart it with the same `node-red` command.
+You can stop the server with `Ctrl+c` and restart it with the same `node-red` command.
 You should do this any time you change the settings in **settings.js**.

 {% endwrap %}